lammps/lammps/doc/src/molecule.rst

 For the Types, Bonds, Angles, Dihedrals, and Impropers sections,  each atom, bond, etc. type can be listed either as a number (numeric type) or as an alphanumeric :doc:`type label <labelmap>`.
-Type labels must begin with letter, and a label map must have previously been defined by a :doc:`labelmap <labelmap>` or :doc:`read_data <read_data>` command.
+Type labels cannot start with a number, and a label map must have previously been defined by a :doc:`labelmap <labelmap>` or :doc:`read_data <read_data>` command.